Showing posts sorted by relevance for query isometric. Sort by date Show all posts

 Speccy aesthetics?

-As for the audio, in-game music would have spoilt the atmosphere and been something I would have muted.
-Highway Encounter is all about careful planning and strategy so it has to be sound effects.
+As for the audio, in-game music would have spoiled the atmosphere and something I would have muted.
+Highway Encounter is all about careful planning and strategy, so it has to have sound effects.
 Thankfully, they are made from samples and perfectly futuristic for the zapping.
-It sounds great and I love it!
+It sounds great, and I love it!

 I think we've got the room to squeeze in one final screenshot...